 - Book accommodation in Costa Rica with Booking.com

 While the route from Monteverde to Granada doesn’t look in anyway logical on a map, it’s relatively simple.
 There are at least 2 steps.

 - Get from Monteverde to La Irma.
 This is the stop on the Pan American / InterAmerican Highway where you pick up buses heading for the Costa Rica – Nicaragua border.
 If you Google for La Irma and you’ll find a small spot seemingly with nothing there.
-That’s where you’re aiming for.
+That’s what you’re aiming for.

-- At the border you’ll need to pick up a bus to your final destination.
+- At the border, you’ll need to pick up a bus to your final destination.

-Monteverde to Nicaragua – Easy Option
+Monteverde to Nicaragua – The Easy Option

 The first option, the one that we took, is the easiest.
 It involves getting a public bus from Monteverde to La Irma.
 Then (having pre-booked a ticket on an international bus service, like Central Line or Trans Nica) wait for your international bus and scoot on through to your final destination in Nicaragua.
 Its not always necessary to prebook the ticket.
 These buses do sell seats on the fly, but only if there is a seat available.